openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 Model files (not Python objects) from ONNX, PaddlePaddle, TensorFlow and TensorFlow Lite  (check :doc:`TensorFlow Frontend Capabilities and Limitations <openvino_docs_MO_DG_TensorFlow_Frontend>`) do not require a separate step for model conversion, that is ``mo.convert_model``.
 OpenVINO provides C++ and Python APIs for importing the models to OpenVINO Runtime directly by just calling the ``read_model`` method.

 The results of both ``mo`` and ``mo.convert_model()`` conversion methods described above are the same.
 You can choose one of them, depending on what is most convenient for you.
-Keep in mind that there should not be any differences in the results of model conversion if the same set of parameters are used.
+Keep in mind that there should not be any differences in the results of model conversion if the same set of parameters is used.

 This section describes how to obtain and prepare your model for work with OpenVINO to get the best inference results: